-At some point while recovering, victims will need to take command of the ship and make a hard turn in another direction to begin again.
+At some point, while recovering, victims will need to take command of the ship and make a hard turn in another direction to begin again.
 I have and feel like I am a stronger person, but recovery is still an ongoing process.
-Speech pediments, insomnia, stress, and negativity are among some of the thing that have plagued me in the past.
+Speech pediments, insomnia, stress, and negativity are among some of the things that have plagued me in the past.
 I have been fortunate to beat those things back and keep them at bay.
 I am far from perfect and have had a flashback and a slip up here and there.
 It’s nowhere near what it was right after my divorce.

 I have had help on my journey back to my true self, the real Angie B. Besides the obvious counseling, I started doing an enormous amount of reading.
 It was mostly to educate myself about narcissistic abuse, but a good bit of my book haul is about positive thinking and looking ahead.
 My reading was/is a good mixture of educational, spiritual and inspirational.
 With that, I want to share a list of books I have read that motivated me, encouraged positive thinking and inspired me during my abuse recovery….see below.